Tony Parsons (British journalist): Background

 Born in Romford, Essex (now Greater London), he was the only child of working-class parents.
-He lived for the first five years of his life in a rented flat above a shop in Essex, before his family moved to a council house in Billericay, Essex.

 His father was a former Royal Naval Commando who won the Distinguished Service Medal during the Second World War.
 After the war he worked as a lorry driver, market trader and greengrocer.
 His mother was a school dinner lady.
+He lived for the first five years of his life in a rented flat above a shop in Essex, before his family moved to a council house in Billericay, Essex.

 Parsons attended Barstable Grammar School, Basildon (now Barstable School), which he left aged 16 with five O-levels.
 He worked in a series of low-paid, unskilled menial jobs before gaining employment with National Mutual Life, a city insurance company, as a computer operator.
 His free time while working there allowed him to develop his literary skills, and he published an underground paper called the Scandal Sheet.